nisizaki/slack-mathjax-renderer/README.md

 ### Some complex formulas are not rendered

-Reload the extension from:
+Open:

 ```text
 chrome://extensions/
 ```

+Click the reload button for this extension.

-Then close and reopen the Slack Web tab.
+Then close the Slack Web tab and open Slack Web again.

 This extension renders LaTeX in a separate display area instead of directly modifying the original Slack message body.
 This is intended to avoid conflicts with Slack's own dynamic page rendering.